|Birth: ||Sep. 4, 1928|

 Deeply in love, not having much money, and because Richard was still serving in the Merchant Marines, Richard and Marie decided to marry in Las Vegas.
 Taking along Richard's step-mother, Robbie Jennings Borowski, and his uncle, Malcolm Isaac, as witnesses, they were married before a Justice of the Peace on March 1, 1947.
 Before marrying, Marie's conscience got the better of her and she insisted they stop at a Catholic church to find a priest to marry them.
 The priest they talked to simply laughed at them and shut the door in their faces.
 Later, Richard and Marie were married in the rectory of Our Mother of Sorrows Church in Los Angeles on July 3, 1947.

 Following their marriage, Richard and Marie made their home in Los Angeles.
 Richard worked as a telephone lineman for AT&T, and Marie worked as a switchboard operator for an answering service.
 On March 13, 1952, they purchased their first home on Levelside Avenue in the new suburb of Lakewood.
 There, they were like many young families in the post-war years, raising their children, becoming involved in their community, and making lifelong friends.
 Richard and Marie were founding members of St. Pancratius Parish, where Marie was active in the school and with the Altar Guild.
 She worked for an answering service in Compton until 1956, when she became a full-time homemaker.
 Because she felt very strongly about the value of a Catholic education for her children, she took in neighbors' ironing to earn extra money for tuition.
-The growing family moved to a larger home on Wolfe Street in the spring of 1961.
+The growing family moved to a larger home on Wolfe Street in November, 1961.

 Marie lived in Southern California during an unprecedented time.
 Along with her husband and two of her young children, she was part of the grand opening of Disneyland in 1955.
 Marie attended the first game the Dodgers played in Los Angeles in 1958, the very first game at Dodger Stadium, and she was in the stands for Sandy Koufax's perfect game in 1965.
 Years later she remarked how the entire city was abuzz with excitement whenever Koufax was slated to take the mound.